+- dissemination. - (3) Food subsidies are provided to staff.
-- (3) Food subsidies are provided to staff and a meal ordering system is in place for staff to order meals. - (4) Subsidized year-end dinner party meal and sponsored gifts. - (5) The establishment of a staff welfare committee which discussed the following - A. Organize staff travel or issue travel subsidies. - B. Issued employees birthday gifts, three holiday gifts. - C. Year-end party, provide year-end party lottery prizes. - D. Funeral grants. - E. Wedding congratulatory gifts.

-- F. Maternity benefits.

-- G. Organize recreational activities.

-- H. Injury and illness hospitalization consolation money.

-- I. Funding for club activities.

-- J. Sign up for an appointed shop.

-2.1.
-Implementation of Staff Development and Training:

-- (1) According to the company's overall operational objectives and strategies, we train management and professional technical personnel, and assist new employees to quickly enter the situation and become competent in their work. - (2) In order to implement the company's education and training goals, the company's education and training system is divided into internal training and external training.
-In 2020, a total of 440 internal training courses, 139 external training courses were conducted reaching a total education and training fee of NT 2,493,000.
+- (4) Subsidized year-end dinner party meal and sponsored gifts. - (5) The establishment of a staff welfare committee which discussed the following matters: - A. Organize staff travel or issue travel subsidies. - B. Issued employees birthday gifts, three holiday gifts. - C. Year-end party, provide year-end party lottery prizes. - D. Funeral grants. - E. Wedding congratulatory gifts. - F. Maternity benefits. - G. Organize recreational activities. - H. Injury and illness hospitalization consolation money. - I. Funding for club activities. - J. Sign up for an appointed shop. - 2.
+Implementation of Staff Development and Training: - (1) According to the company's overall operational objectives and strategies, we train management and professional technical personnel, and assist new employees to quickly enter the situation and become competent in their work. - (2) In order to implement the company's education and training goals, the company's education and training system is divided into internal training and external training.
+In 2021, a total of 532 internal training courses, 133 external training courses were conducted reaching a total education and training fee of NT 3,331,000.